SalgueroRoci/OCI-Terraform-Modules/README.md

 ## Step 3: Creating the Custom Image

+Our custom image file [here](/modules/create_image/create_image.tf) is super sparse and hopefully is easy to understand.
+All it requires is the instance OCID, the compartment OCID, and a display name for the newly created image.
+It will take a little time to create the image depending on how large it is.

-## Step 4: Exporting the Custom Image
+## Step 4: Exporting the Custom Image to a Bucket

+Unfortunately we did not find an elegant way to export a custom image onto a bucket through Terraform, so we have to step out of it shortly to use the OCI CLI.
+We played around with using Terraform's [local-exec](https://www.terraform.io/docs/provisioners/local-exec.html) tool to run OCI CLI commands through Terraform, but since the CLI is unable to send a response when the upload to the bucket is complete, we could not reliably depend on it as it could cause dependency issues.

-We used the OCI CLI (command line interface) to export an image onto a bucket with this command:
+Use the OCI CLI (command line interface) to export an image onto a bucket with this command:

 `oci compute image export to-object --image-id [OCID of image] -ns [OCI namespace] -bn [bucket name] --name [name of new object]`

+The OCI CLI reference guide can be found [here](https://docs.cloud.oracle.com/iaas/tools/oci-cli/latest/oci_cli_docs/index.html).
+We recommend learning how to use it; it's actually quite intuitive!

+NOTE: Our team has decided to just migrate the image just through the OCI ecosystem.
+Other teams have instead downloaded the image onto their local environment and used Terraform/CLI/API/SDK (there are many ways to do this!) to upload the file from their local machine to a bucket.
+A Terraform way can be found [here](https://www.terraform.io/docs/providers/oci/r/object_storage_object.html#) and by providing the `source` variable.

 ## Step 5: Migrating the Custom Image

 ## Step 6: Creating a Compute Instance